kaitlincart/tech-writing-exercises/README.md

 The goal of these exercises are to practice clear and concise writing.

-You will practice writing clearly by updating a sample sentence into 2 or more short sentences.
-Then you will write your own introduction composed or 3 - 6 short sentences.
+* In [exercise 2.1](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise2-WriteClearly/2.1-sentences.md), you will practice writing clearly by updating a long sample sentence into 2 or more short sentences.
+* In [exercise 2.1](https://github.com/kaitlincart/tech-writing-exercises/blob/main/Exercise2-WriteClearly/2.2-introduction.md), you will write your own introduction composed or 3 - 6 short sentences.

 ## Exercise 3: Edit